agile6v/container_cpu_detection/README.md

 ##### Step 4 - Get the number of available CPU cores.

-This three ways can be specified at the same time.
+These three ways can be specified at the same time.
 When they are specfied at the same time, take the minimum value as the number of available CPU cores.

 ## Usage